Yelp/pidtree-bcc/README.md

 from module misconfiguration for any given plugin configuration dict by simply setting it to `True`.
 Exceptions will be printed to stderr and the plugin will not be loaded.

+It is possible to extend this system by loading plugins from external packages via the `--extra-plugin-path` command line parameter.

 ### Sourceipmap
 This plugin adds in a key-value pair to the connection metadata